phoenix-rtos/phoenix-rtos-doc/devices/sensors/simsensors.md

 First two columns - `SensorID` and `Timestamp` are mandatory.
 The rest of header columns are optional.
 Value of these fields is not specified.

+### Timestamps logic

+Timestamps from file represents the time delays between subsequent measurements.
+Precise algorithm:

+ 1. Read first measurement and publish it with current time,
+ 1. Read next measurement and calculate offset between actual and previous timestamp from file,
+ 1. Wait for offset milliseconds,
+ 1. Publish measurement with timestamp equal to previously published timestamp plus offset.

+It is undefined behavior, when previous timestamp is bigger than the current one.
+In file, they should be sorted in not descending order.

+### Ending and looping scenario

+By default, when simsonsor encounter last measurement in a file, then it goes to the beginning of the file and repeats reading all measurements.
+Timestamps monotonicity is preserved.
+Time span between the last reading and the first one from file is considered to be equal to 0.
+In practice the time between publishes is as small as possible.

+It is also possible to end the scenario.
+For this purpose special end scenario indicator - `0` should be placed in first column (as described in [this section](#columns)).
+Simsensor doesn't publish any new events after this symbol.

 ### File example

 ```csv